xingdi1990/olmocr/olmocr/bench/sample_data/olmocr_pipeline/mattsnotes_pg3_repeat1.md

 ARCH + TRAINING

-- Pick Arch like OLMO-1B
+- Pick Arch like OLMO-IB
 - OR replicate a 3D model
 - Follow standard LR flow

 Eval:

-HACKY NONSENSE FOR NOW
+Hacky nonsense for now